Marrying Content to the Perfect Platform

 instagram: the skin-deep connection

 Instagram continues to change on a daily basis.
 Like a surface-level attraction, Instagram is all about presentation.
-The now Facebook-owned platform has changed from what its original intent.
-As its name suggests, the beginning of Instagram was all about capturing real moments in real time.
+The now Facebook-owned platform has pivoted from its original intent.
+As its name suggests, the beginning of Instagram was all about capturing real moments in real-time.
 “Instantly.”
 But as it has evolved, the focus on a single image (or 10 images if you’re really bad at choosing) has born a new kind of platform; one more curated, thoughtful, artistic and singularly impactful.
 One to feast your eyes on.

 Instagram offers the biggest opportunity for businesses, but not always in the way they think.
 This image-focused platform gives you the unique opportunity to bring your business to a potential customer, right in their hand.
 They can experience the feel, the mission, the heart behind a project from a beautifully crafted photo.
 The problem with this though is that content that is not beautiful can negatively affect your business as well.
 I always say that you should never post just to post, and this is especially true for Instagram.
 I am much more likely to leave an Instagram account dormant for a week than posting a subpar image.
 Instagram is all about standing out from the crowd, and if you’re doing that, you want it to be standing out for the right reasons.